davidmfoley/isolate-react/docusaurus/docs/isolateComponent/03-test-multiple-components.md

 }
 ```

-Now let's use inline to test all of these components together:
+We can use `inline` to test all of these components together:

 ```javascript
   test('add a shopping list item', () => {